-Newexco concluded that the AEM survey would have been depth-restrictive and therefore unlikely to have tested the full vertical extent of the prospective intrusion, including the more prospective ultramafic which may underly the gabbroic rocks.
+The Earlier AEM survey is now considered to have been depth-restrictive and therefore unlikely to have tested the full vertical extent of the prospective intrusion, including the more prospective ultramafic which may underly the gabbroic rocks.

-As a result, subsequent to Quarter-end DevEx commenced a more extensive programme of groundbased EM.
+As a result, an extensive programme of ground-based EM is underway.
 This ground EM survey is designed to test for massive sulphide Ni-Cu-PGE mineralisation with priority given to several windows where the lower ultramafic and mela-gabbronorites have been exposed near-surface.